Header image © Lukasz Warzecha/LWimages/Mountain Equipment

 Join us in Edinburgh for a one-of-a-kind evening celebrating exploration of some of the wildest places on earth.

-The evening will be presented by Festival Director Steve Scott and we will screen some of the Festival’s most loved adventure films.
+The evening will be presented by Festival Director Steve Scott and we will have giveaways from our tour sponsors.